PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 -  [Introduction to Apollo Server](https://www.apollographql.com/docs/apollo-server/).
 The definitive guide.
 - [Introduction - Apollo Basics](https://www.apollographql.com/docs/tutorial/introduction/).
 More of the same but this is the complete full stack walk through which queries live data.
 -  [Learn to Build a GraphQL Server with Minimal Effort](https://www.freecodecamp.org/news/learn-to-build-a-graphql-server-with-minimal-effort-fc7fcabe8ebd/).
-Another useful light-weight demonstration, although this has a more realistic back end than this as it interfaces with a mock REST API.
+Another useful light-weight demonstration, although with a more realistic back end than our *db.json* as it interfaces with a mock REST API.